 Finally, it should be noted that there has been feminist engagement with neo-pragmatist philosophers, particularly with Richard Rorty.
 However, this has sometimes been controversial, as Rorty’s philosophy has been criticised for undermining some of pragmatism’s core principles, including its social and political commitments (Brodsky, 1982).
 Contemporary feminist-pragmatists have thus critically evaluated Rorty and his post-linguistic turn interpretation of pragmatism, while Rorty, on the other hand, has explicitly problematised feminism’s relationship to deconstructionism and pragmatism (1993).
 Themes covered in this neo-pragmatist and feminist exchange include masculinist ideology, the rejection of language over experience (Kaufman-Osborn, 1993), and the functioning of power (Bickford, 1993).

-The philosophical kinship between pragmatism and feminism can also be attributed to both their liberating aspirations.
+The philosophical kinship between pragmatism and feminism can also be attributed to both their liberatory aspirations.
 Early pragmatists, such as Addams, Dewey, and Balch, were part of progressive movements for equality for women and people of colour, for world peace, for increased access to quality education, and for an end to political corruption and economic greed.
-Contemporary feminist-pragmatists will likely continue pursuing some of these progressive goals, while also trying to achieve new goals emerging from this historical context.
+Contemporary feminist-pragmatists will likely continue pursuing some of these progressive goals, while also trying to achieve new goals arising from the present historical context.

 - Addams, J., Twenty Years at Hull House, Dover, New York, 2008.